tinglesoftware/swift-apiclients/README.md

-# TingleApiClient
+# `TingleApiClient`

 ![Swift](https://github.com/tinglesoftware/swift-apiclients/workflows/Swift/badge.svg)
 ![Language](https://img.shields.io/badge/language-Swift%205.0-orange.svg)

-TingleApiClient is a simple class for making api calls in iOS, macOS and tvOS apps.
+`TingleApiClient` is a simple class for making API calls in iOS, macOS and tvOS apps.
 It has specific support for parsing errors and content.
 This library eases working with HTTP APIs built by Tingle Software but can also work with other APIs.

 ## Usage (Simple Client)